hardy12994/express-app-generator/README.md

-## express-app-generator

-How to install -
+#### Installation -

 ``
     npm install express-app-generator --save
 ``

 To make node app with express framework, many things are needed i.e -
 - Environment where the server is made.
-- Genric Responses are set, in which form their is need.
+- Generic Responses are set, in which form their is need.
-- Routing Genric need to set.
+- Routing Generic need to set.
 - Logging where ther is a need.

 Now what this Module Provide to us -
-- A Enviroment where server is Run on Any Perticular Port.
+- An Enviroment where server is Run on Any Perticular Port.
-- A Genric Router with unlimited middleware are set.
+- A Generic Router with unlimited middleware can be set.
-- Give Genric Response as Data ,Items etc.
+- Give Generic Response as Data ,Items etc.
-- Obvisously A Logger which helps to Log things.
+- Obvisously a Logger which helps to Log things.

 The generated app Provide us some default express Features like -
 - `bodyParser.json();`